hypergeek-dev/e-archive-demo/README.md

 # e-archive-demo

-A 3-page portfolio webapp simulating archival data transformation, metadata CRUD, and OAIS model mapping — built with Next.js, TypeScript, and Tailwind CSS.
+A 3-page portfolio webapp simulating archival data transformation, metadata editing (CRUD), and OAIS model mapping — built with **Next.js**, **TypeScript**, and **Tailwind CSS**.

+This project demonstrates how modern web technologies can be used to simulate digital archiving workflows, inspired by standards like OAIS and archival concepts such as SIP/AIP/DIP and METS/XML structures.

 ---

 ## 📄 Pages Overview

 ### 1. `/transform`
-Simulates ingest and transformation:
+Simulates **data ingest and transformation**:
-- Upload or load preset XML
+- Upload or load a preset XML document
-- Transform it into JSON using client-side tools (XPath/XSLT or XML parser)
+- Transform it into JSON client-side using parsing or mock XSLT logic
-- Display original and transformed data side by side
+- Display both XML and JSON side by side
-- Explain mapping and logic
+- Annotated explanations of mapping logic

 ### 2. `/crud`
-Simulates metadata management and access:
+Simulates **basic metadata record editing**:
-- View list of "archive deliveries"
+- List view of “archival deliveries”
-- Add new delivery (Create)
+- Add new delivery records (Create)
-- Edit existing entries (Update)
+- Edit existing ones (Update)
-- Mark entries as "soft deleted" (simulated Delete)
+- Soft delete functionality (mark as deleted)
-- Reset to demo data
+- Reset to demo dataset

+> Note: This page demonstrates CRUD functionality, not full metadata lifecycle or schema enforcement.

 ### 3. `/oais`
-Conceptual mapping to OAIS model:
+Conceptual **mapping to the OAIS reference model**:
-- Diagram of 6 OAIS functional areas
+- Lists which OAIS functional entities are simulated
-- Text showing how this demo represents them
-- Optional PDF/image download
+- Shows which parts are omitted (e.g. METS packaging, long-term preservation)
+- Textual explanation only (no functional logic)
+- Page styled in line with the dark theme used site-wide

 ---